cpatp2020 | undergraduate

 Professional Responsibilities and Engagement Planning, Obtaining an Understanding of the Client, and Assessing Risks

-Identify the principles and rules of the American Institute of Certified Public Accountants (AICPA) Code of Professional Conduct.
+- Identify the principles and rules of the American Institute of Certified Public Accountants (AICPA) Code of Professional Conduct.

-Identify organizations and standards that provide accounting oversight.
+- Identify organizations and standards that provide accounting oversight.

-Define financial statement assertions.
+- Define financial statement assertions.

-Identify the three elements of audit risk.
+- Identify the three elements of audit risk.

-Identify considerations and procedures during risk assessment.
+- Identify considerations and procedures during risk assessment.

 Understanding Internal Control and Assessing Control Risk

-Identify tools and procedures used by auditors to obtain an understanding of controls and tests.
+- Identify tools and procedures used by auditors to obtain an understanding of controls and tests.

-Describe approaches, testing and considerations for each part of the accounting cycle.
+- Describe approaches, testing and considerations for each part of the accounting cycle.

-Identify communication strategies for accounting deficiencies and weaknesses.
+- Identify communication strategies for accounting deficiencies and weaknesses.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.